Battle of Aleppo (1918): Aftermath

 Part of Macandrew's preempted attack on Aleppo, went ahead at 07:00 on 26 October when the Jodhpore and Mysore lancer regiments of the 15th Imperial Service Cavalry Brigade without artillery support, but with a subsection of the 15th Machine Gun Squadron, advanced to the Alexandretta road on the edge of Aleppo.
 They continued on to Haritan where they twice charged a rearguard but they were strongly resisted forcing the cavalry to eventually retire.
 The Ottoman force also retired to establish a rearguard position at Deir el Jemal with an extensive 25 mi-long line of defence 4 mi behind the Deir el Jemal position.

 The Ottoman forces now defending what remained of the Ottoman Empire consisted of the remnant of the Seventh Army commanded by Mustafa Kemal which had escaped the Megiddo battlefield, the captures of Damascus and Aleppo, was now deployed to the north and northwest of Aleppo with the Second Army of about 16,000 armed troops commanded by Nihad Pasha to the west in Cilicia while the Sixth Army with another 16,000 armed troops commanded by Ali Ihsan, which had been withdrawn from Mesopotamia was to the northeast around Nusaybin.

-A cemetery for the British and Commonwealth casualties of WWI and WWII is located in an area near Sheikh Maqsoud, which had later some maintenance work following the Syrian civil war.
+A cemetery for the British and Commonwealth casualties of WWI and WWII is located in an area near Sheikh Maqsoud, which had later some maintenance work during the Syrian civil war.